RNL1/XMAP/README.md

 - (E) Discriminatory features between clusters A and B

 # Installation
 The easiest way to install the X-MAP is from within the RStudio IDE.
-Just run ui.R.
+Just run server.R.
 We recommend running the app in a web browser.

 # Usage
 - Load dataset: Click browse in (A) and choose an .rds data file.
 See ./data/dummy_data for an example.